AD 1

 “A conference for mind expanding conversations and international networking” — Martin Payne, Head of Schools and Young Audiences, The British Museum

-20% of tickets are available at the reduced rate of £97.
-Reduced rate tickets are available for museum workers who may face barriers to training and professional development opportunities, including people of colour, LGBTQIA+, working class, and autistic members of staff, people with a disability, front of house staff, students, freelancers, those working at small independent museums, and sector newcomers.
-Email info@museum-id.com to check availability and book your ticket at the reduced rate.
+Reduced rate tickets at £97 are available for museum workers who may face barriers to training and professional development opportunities, including people of colour, LGBTQIA+, working class and disabled members of staff, students, freelancers, those working at small independent museums, and sector newcomers.
+Reduced rate tickets are also available to those who have attended a study day this year.
+Simply email info@museum-id.com to check availability and book your ticket at the reduced rate.

 Tickets are non-refundable but may be swapped between colleagues at the same organisation and between different events if places are available.